 by Jeff Haugland and Sam Peterson

 We are all aware of the staggering statistic that roughly 22 veterans a day commit suicide.
 If you’re a veteran who has seen combat, you more than likely, know a brother who has taken their life as well.
-Furthermore, for every successful suicide, there are 25 unsuccessful attempts (American Foundation for Suicide Prevention, 2016).
-Traditional treatment methods, such as treating depression, traumatic brain injuries, and post traumatic stress disorder with pharmaceuticals, has only contributed to the growth of the mental health epidemic that we have seen in our service members.
+Furthermore, for every successful suicide, there are 25 unsuccessful attempts.
+Traditional treatment methods, such as treating depression, traumatic brain injuries, and post-traumatic stress disorder with pharmaceuticals, have only contributed to the growth of the mental health epidemic we have seen in our service members.
 We ourselves almost became a statistic of this system.

 Once our mission ended, we returned home and were then left alone with our thoughts.
 Following the combat stress and trauma, we tried to piece together the fragmented and damaged parts of our minds, which drove us to the edge.
 We attempted, first, to push through this new darker state of mind, but found it was like navigating a minefield.
 The smallest things could set either of us off, and our families felt like they needed to walk on eggshells around us at all times.
 When the minefield became too treacherous and crushing, we self-medicated with alcohol to numb the pain.
 But alcohol only seemed to blur the lines between pain and safety, and ultimately it magnified the feelings of self-hatred and doubt.
 When it was clear that alcohol was not enough to take the pain away, we took a knee and sought help through traditional, mental health methods.
 The level of care we received by the VA and other providers only further conditioned us into patterns of learned helplessness.
 Provider after provider shoved loaded pill bottles down our throats, and those meds proceeded to numb our brains and turned us into someone we didn’t know, someone our families were unfamiliar with.
 We believed we were failures, failing to meet the expectations of our loved ones.
 Failing to meet the needs of the family mission.
 Making the leap from a bottle of alcohol to a prescription bottle to .45 caliber seemed like a logical next step.
 We no longer wanted to be a burden to the people we cared about.

-Together, we formed the Invictus Project with the goal of providing veterans access to more effective healthcare while collecting data from brain scans in order to influence policy change and future treatment protocols in the mental health sector.
+Together, we formed the Invictus Project to provide veterans access to more effective healthcare while collecting data from brain scans to influence policy change and future treatment protocols in the mental health sector.
 Invictus means “unconquerable, undefeated” in Latin.
 We want to live our lives in an undefeated manner.
 Our four distinct treatment protocols have been shown to be far more effective in treating TBI, PTSD, and depression while empowering patients to no longer need prescriptions which only mask symptoms and fail to address the root cause of patient suffering.
 Our goal is to treat the cause of the symptoms, rather than the symptoms themselves.

 The Invictus Project aims to empower patients through more effective treatment options so that they can take back control of their minds, and, by extension, their lives, and live the unconquered life.
 Veterans of the war on terror need our help, to help them find relief from their internal terrors, and we plan to be there.
 We want to bring back real life to these men and women.
 We want to help them return to their families to lead productive, full lives.
 Imagine a veteran community operating at full tilt within our society, no longer restrained by the darkness inside their minds.
 Imagine.

-This first appeared in The Havok Journal October 8, 2019.
+This first appeared in The Havok Journal on October 8, 2019.